top of page

 The Four Seasons Hotel chain is legendary for many things, including consistently delivering exceptional service to its guests.
 And just as legendary, the floral displays and scents in their lobbies, but this Four Seasons Hotel des Bergues has an edge.
 1834, its signature scent.
 I am charmed by the first whiff of amber wood and just as quickly intoxicated by the patchouli and quickly disperse of any displeasure caused by the closed rooftop terrace.

 With my new-found friend from the front desk, I ride to the seventh floor in lifts that may have a few stories to tell.
 I say new-found, but I'm made to feel more like I'd just visited last week.
-I sense, too, that had I been alone or in that lift longer, the lifts would have shared.
+I sense, too, that had I been alone or in that lift and longer, the lifts would have shared.
 After all, this building is centuries old.
 But we arrive at Izumi, where I am readily handed over to the restaurant staff.
 Who, dressed in dark chinos and white polo shirts with trainers echoing the same colour, carry themselves more like a smart yachtie crew.

 Choosing a table (here, your handbag gets a side stool, too), I settle on a table next to one of this restaurant's standout features - its floor-to-ceiling glass wall.
 Views don't fully clear the hotel's rooftop, so I ignore the Swiss-London weather outdoors and focus on the menus within.